Watch past educational presentations and see live events in real time

 The ACR is accepting applications for mini curriculums, which are educational activities or curriculums to enhance the ACR Core Curriculum Outline.

-ACR's first-rate education program showcases cutting edge and timely topics in rheumatology, as well as the prevention, diagnosis, and treatment of rheumatic diseases and related comorbid conditions.
+The ACR's first-rate education program showcases cutting-edge and timely topics in rheumatology, as well as the prevention, diagnosis, and treatment of rheumatic diseases and related comorbid conditions.

-This year’s program has hundreds of sessions to educate professionals in every segment of rheumatology.
-Clinicians, researchers, academicians, practice managers, pediatric rheumatologists, fellows-in-training, advance practice nurses, physician assistants, physical or occupational therapists: Whatever your role, the ACR/ARP Annual Meeting is the place to expand your knowledge and skills and pique your curiosity.
+Online Program has hundreds of sessions to educate professionals in every segment of rheumatology.
+Clinicians, researchers, academicians, practice managers, pediatric rheumatologists, fellows in training, advance practice nurses, physician assistants, physical or occupational therapists: Whatever your role, ACR Convergence is the place to expand your knowledge and skills and pique your curiosity.

 Thieves Market is an interactive session where fascinating clinical cases relevant to rheumatology are presented in short presentations.
 Session participants will have the opportunity to compare their diagnostic and management strategies to those of other rheumatologists in this interactive session.

 Interested in being a part of the biggest stage in rheumatology?
-See how to submit a proposal for the ACR/ARP Annual Meeting.
+See how to submit a proposal for ACR Convergence.